Fever 333: Long Live the Innocent

 Long Live the Innocent was a live streamed demonstration and performance by the band on June 3, 2020.
 It was a response to the murder of George Floyd by police on May 25 of the same year and represented the band's condemnation of both his specific killers, as well as police brutality and institutional racism in general.
 All proceeds were donated to the Minnesota Freedom Fund and Black Lives Matter.
 NME described the event a representation of solidarity with the communities also protesting Floyd's murder.
 In one speech that Butler gave during the event, he stated that:

-Butler also criticised a number of high profile record labels and streaming services, including Atlantic Records, Sony Music, Spotify, Def Jam Recordings, Amazon and Apple Music, for not using their money to support the black community during this time, despite profiting off of black culture and music.
+Butler also criticised a number of high-profile record labels and streaming services, including Atlantic Records, Sony Music, Spotify, Def Jam Recordings, Amazon and Apple Music, for not using their money to support the black community during this time, despite profiting off of black culture and music.

 Imagery

 The band's logo is a homage to the logo of the Black Panther Party, an American anti-racism and revolutionary socialist organisation that Butler has likened the band's practices to, as "black panthers do not strike unless they are pushed into a corner to where they have no way out".
 The homage was approved by the designer of the Black Panther's logo and their Minister of Culture Emory Douglas.

 While performing live, Butler often wears a bulletproof vest with "333" across its chest.
-According to an article by Kerrang!, this is intended to present the American police force's increasing militarisation.
+According to an article by Kerrang!, this is intended to represent the American police force's increasing militarisation.
 Butler also often performs in a boilersuit, also featuring the groups iconography, along with a bag over his head, representing the human rights abuses in prisons such as Guantanamo Bay detention camp and Abu Ghraib prison.